airstrike/architect/README.md

 crate to build a UI with two screens: a "Top" screen and a "Users" screen.

-It also includes basic navigation between the screens and simulates asynchronous loading of user data when the app is launched.
+It also includes basic navigation between the screens and simulates asynchronous loading of user data only when the users tab is first selected.

 <img src="./architect.gif" alt="Demo">